ariadne-cps/ariadne/doc/smt_solver_design.md

 because `feasible_candidate` converts that condition to `indeterminate` internally; only numerical failures that can actually propagate, such as a singular Newton system, remain translated to `indeterminate` here.
+The direct attempts to force the two endpoint-clamp branches in `monotone_reduce` produced invalid numerical states before those branches could be reached: the validated arithmetic rejected a negative value where a positive upper bound is required.
+Those probes are therefore removed rather than turning an invalid state into a coverage test.
+The two clamp branches stay classified as candidate defensive/dead code until a valid reachable construction or an invariant proof settles them.

 This removes the obsolete embedded optimiser algorithm rather than attempting to cover it artificially.
 The separate legacy uses in `paver.cpp` are outside this refactoring and require their own audit.